Anut-py/h-raylib/CONTRIBUTING.md

 ### The other 6 modules

 These modules contain only functions.
 Each of these functions corresponds to a C function.
-The `unload*` functions were removed to make memory management automatic (this may be revised in the future, see `ROADMAP.md`).
+The `unload*` functions are optional; even if you do not call them, all assets used by a program will be automatically be unloaded when it terminates (see the "Memory management" section).
+For some types (e.g. `Image`), there is no unloading function because the memory used by the type can be unloaded in function calls.

 Functions that took a pointer as an argument in C were changed to take a regular type as an argument and return an updated version of the argument.

 ### Private modules